vizzuhq/vizzu-story-js/CONTRIBUTING.md

 ### CI

-The CI steps check code formatting.
+The CI steps check code formatting and run code analyses.

 The `check` script runs the above tasks.